turbot/steampipe-plugin-datadog/docs/tables/datadog_log.md

 **Important notes:**

-- By default, this table list out events only for last 15 minutes.
+- By default, this table lists events for the last 15 minutes.
-- You **_must_** specify `timestamp` in a `where` clause in order to query logs for time period of your choice.
+- You can specify `timestamp` in a `where` clause in order to query logs for a time period of your choice.
 - You can also use `query` in a `where` clause to search for logs matching a specific criterion.
 Refer [Log Search Syntax](https://docs.datadoghq.com/logs/explorer/search_syntax/)

 ## Examples